ImageMagick/Usage-Markdown/quantize/index.md

 The above list shows not only the threshold maps available, but also the aliases provided for backwards compatibility or alternate naming, and those defined in my own personal "`thresholds.xml`" XML data file (saved into the "`.magick`" sub-directory of my home).

 When "`-ordered-dither`" is looking for a map, the first map that it finds in the above list, will be used.
-As such you can not override a 'system defined threshold pattern.
+As such you can not override a 'system defined' threshold pattern.

 The system file "`thresholds.xml`" (the path of which is given by the above "`-list`" option), contains a complete summary of the format of the XML file.
 A format that is simple enough (with error checks by IM) to allow users to define and create their own ordered dither threshold maps.

-For example here is a copy of the '`diag5x5`' threshold map I defined in my personal "`threshold.xml`" file.
+For example, here is a copy of the '`diag5x5`' threshold map I defined in my personal "`threshold.xml`" file.

 [![\[IM Output\]](tmap_diag.txt.gif)](tmap_diag.txt)

-If you look it creates a simple 5x5 map of a single diagonal line that becomes thicker as the threshold level increases.
+If you look, it creates a simple 5x5 map of a single diagonal line that becomes thicker as the threshold level increases.
-The level numbers in the map goes from 0 to 5, one less than the divisor, which declares how many 'grays' it needs to divide the color gradient into.
+The level numbers in the map go from 0 to 5, one less than the divisor, which declares how many 'grays' it needs to divide the color gradient into.

 Here is a gradient dithered using this personal threshold map.